amittiwarix/-AI-Assistant-for-Doctors-and-Patients/README.md

-In this project we will build a Medical AI Assistant using New Google Gemini AI Model , Steamlit and Python.
+In this project i've built a Medical AI Assistant using New Google Gemini AI Model , Steamlit and Python.
 The image recognization capabilities of this model is amazing and how it can tell what condition is showing in the image from a medical point of view.